aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/kaddish/weekday-amidah-and-kaddish-with-taamei-hamiqra.html.md

 <div class="english">
 Thou art holy and thy name is holy, and holy beings praise thee daily. <em>Selah</em>!

-When the Reader repeats the Shemoneh Esreh, the following Kedushah is said:
+When the Reader repeats the Shemoneh Esreh, the following Ḳedushah is said:
 We sanctify thy name in this world even as they sanctify it in the highest heavens, as it is written by thy prophet: “They keep calling to one another:
 Holy, holy, holy is the Lord of hosts;
 The whole, earth is full of his glory.”[foot]Isaiah 6:3.[/foot]